StatCan/aaw-security-proposal/05-network.md

 mediation between Protected B workloads and the remote repositories.
 Artifactory is already utilized within the Statistics Canada main cloud environment, so there is operational knowledge of the system.

-> For additional security, X-Ray should also be installed alongside Artifactory
-> to provide for CVE scanning of packages being imported into the environment.

 Package sources should be limited due to the potential risk they can introduce.